KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 #### Be welcoming and friendly

-This has been top priority for me since startingfastlane.
+This has been top priority for me since starting fastlane.
 Always be as friendly as you can.
 Thank people for submitting issues and PRs.
 Ask people for help or clarification if needed.

 ### Enabling your users to extend your project